 Hypothesis - What do you think is going to happen?
 Another way to think of a hypothesis is that it is an informed guess, using the knowledge you gained by researching your problem.
 This is a sentence that predicts how the independent variable will affect the dependent variable.
-You could use a sentence such as 'If the amount of ash in soil is increased, then the plants will grow taller'.
-In this example, the amount of ash in the soil is the independent variable (you are changing this) and how tall the plants grow is the dependent variable (you are measuring this and it will depend on the independent variable).
+You could use a sentence such as 'If the amount of water is increased, then the crops will grow taller'.
+In this example, the amount of water is the independent variable (you are changing this) and how tall the crop grows is the dependent variable (you are measuring this and it will depend on the independent variable).